Ramanujamkv98/Venkata_Ramanujam/README.md

 For the last one year, I’ve been immersed in structured academic and real-world analytics work through my MSBA program.
 During the weekends, I’m a tinkerer—exploring small AI, automation, and data projects simply because I’m passionate about building, learning, and improving through hands-on experimentation.

-I'm passionate about SQL, KPI analytics, and predictive analytics, and I'm actively exploring how modern data stack concepts can enhance real-world decision-making.
+I'm passionate about SQL,Meaninful KPI design, and predictive analytics, and I'm actively exploring how modern data stack can enhance real-world decision-making.

 ## 🚀 Projects

+🔹Google Cloud ETL Pipeline(Google cloud + Looker Studio + SQL )
+Built End-to-end GCP ETL pipeline that converts raw event data into analytics-ready marts and dashboards, using BigQuery SQL + window functions to quantify funnel drop-offs and surface optimization opportunities.

 🔹 Supply Chain Replenishment Tool (Predictive Modeling)